 Alien Investigation – Got What It Takes To Be A UFO Investigator?

-So why the seemingly sudden surge in ufo/uap reports from those we thought wanted to keep them a secret?
+So why the seemingly sudden uptick in ufo/uap reports from those we thought wanted to keep them a secret?

 Well, it seems that certain agencies, individuals or the government itself are positioning themselves for a perfect landing in the post-disclosure era.